doggy8088/Learning-Prompt/docs/chatGPT/tutorial-basics/basic-scenarios/scenario-8-information-extraction.md

 Terminal commands are typically difficult to remember, find and construct.
 Users often have to leave the terminal and search the web for answers and even then the results might not give them the right command to execute.
 Warp uses Codex to allow users to run a natural language command to search directly from within the terminal and get a result they can immediately use.

-“Codex allows Warp to make the terminal more accessible and powerful.
+『Codex allows Warp to make the terminal more accessible and powerful.
 Developers search for entire commands using natural language rather than trying to remember them or assemble them piecemeal.
-Codex-powered command search has become one of our game changing features.”
+Codex-powered command search has become one of our game changing features.』

 —Zach Lloyd, Founder, Warp